-In evacuation situations the gathering area is: Bike shelter in the backyard
+In evacuation situations the gathering area is: The car park in the yard

-Back-up gathering area: The authority will define when necessary
+Back-up gathering area: The stairwell of the neighbouring building

 1.4 Fire - instructions for situations in which safe exit is impeded

 Sometimes a fire in another location prevents exiting from the property safely.
 In such cases, the best option is to stay where there is no smoke, keeping the doors and other egresses closed.